How do you know whether someone likes you for you—and not for, say, your race?

 Had I known (or been perceptive enough to see) his inclination toward Indian guys when we met, I'm not sure I would have pursued anything with him, much less become friends.
 I bring enough insecurities to the dating table; wondering whether someone likes me because of my skin color isn't one I can easily sit with.
 But I value the connection we have—three years into the friendship, I know now that he sees me for who I am.
 From the other men of color I spoke to, it's knowing and appreciating for yourself exactly who you are that makes navigating these encounters—and sorting creeps from genuine guys—more manageable, if no less of a pain in the ass.

 "When I was [younger], more so I would think, 'Oh, do they have a fetish?'"
 Tao said.
 "I've reached a point in my life where that's isn't something I really need to concern myself with.
 Because that will come out later, and if it does, then so be it.
-Maybe the guy is great, and let's just be happy that he likes eating rice."
+Maybe the guy is great, and let's just be happy that he likes eating rice," he joked.

 Follow Naveen Kumar on Twitter.